 Outro

-On the way back, we dropped into the upper Elizabeth Creek Basin via the northern slopes.
-Then we followed days-old tracks down to Elizabeth Lake.
-Crystal Mountain backing the lake made for a dramatic landscape.
+Later we dropped into upper Elizabeth Creek Basin from the north.
+Then we followed days-old tracks over to Elizabeth Lake.
+Crystal Mountain sitting behind the lake looked pretty dramatic.

 See more trip photos here.